aorinevo/devly-example/README.md

 # Introduction

-As micro-services architecture grows, so does the need for a clear, coherent, and easy way to manage the different set-up processes of the micro-services echo-system.
+As micro-services architecture grows, so does the need for a clear, coherent, and easy way to manage the different set-up processes of the micro-services eco-system.

 ## Existing Solutions